ansible/ansible/docsite/rst/guide_rax.rst

 ``````````````

 Once your nodes are spun up, you'll probably want to talk to them again.

-The best way to handle his is to use the rax inventory plugin.
+The best way to handle his is to use the rax inventory plugin, which dynamically queries Rackspace Cloud and tells Ansible what

-Even for larger environments, you might have nodes spun up from other tools.
-You don't have to use Ansible to spin up guests.
-Once these are created and you wish to configure them, the Rackspace Cloud API can be used to return system grouping with the
+nodes you have to manage.

+You might want to use this even if you are spinning up Ansible via other tools, including the Rackspace Cloud user interface.

-help of the rax inventory script.
-This script can be used to group resources by their meta data.
+The inventory plugin can be used to group resources by their meta data.
 Utilizing meta data is highly
 recommended in rax and can provide an easy way to sort between host groups and roles.

-There are several recommended ways to manage inventory for Rackspace.
-The first is utilizing the ``rax.py`` inventory script
-and the second is utilizing a standard Ansible INI-formatted inventory file.
+If you don't want to use the ``rax.py`` dynamic inventory script, you could also still choose to manually manage your INI inventroy file,
+though this is less recommended.

+In Ansible it is quite possible to use multiple dynamic inventory plugins along with INI file data.
+Just put them in a common
+directory and be sure the scripts are chmod +x, and the INI-based ones are not.

 .. _raxpy:

 rax.py
 ++++++

-Copy ``rax.py`` from ``plugins/inventory`` into your inventory directory.
+To use the rackspace dynamic inventory script, copy ``rax.py`` from ``plugins/inventory`` into your inventory directory.
 You can specify credentials
-for ``rax.py`` utilizing the ``RAX_CREDS_FILE`` environment variable
+for ``rax.py`` utilizing the ``RAX_CREDS_FILE`` environment variable.

+.. note:: Users of AnsibleWorks AWX will note that dynamic inventory is natively supported by AWX, and all you have to do is associate
+a group with your Rackspace Cloud credentials, and it will easily synchronize without going through these steps.

 .. code-block:: bash